SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/I - Artificial Neural Networks.md

 y = \text{sign}\bigg(\sum_{i=1}^d w_i X_i - \theta\bigg)
 $$

-Alternatively, it can be defined as the inner product of the weights and the input features:
+Alternatively, it can be defined as the inner product (Section 9.2.2) of the weights and the input features:

 $$
 y = \text{sign}(\boldsymbol{w} \cdot \boldsymbol{x})